parsaaghayi/sep-panel-ui/README.md

 # sep-panel-ui
-This a React UI kit for Hooshmand Sepehr company pnael projects
+This is a React UI kit for Hooshmand Sepehr company pnael projects